 For more information or to RSVP please email:

-The Fairfield County Leadership Youth Council (FCLYC) is a group of teens from surrounding towns in Fairfield county committed to help change the lives of children in the United States and around the world.
+The Fairfield County Youth Council (FCYC) is a group of teens from surrounding towns in Fairfield county committed to help change the lives of children in the United States and around the world.
 They participate in advocacy programs, local fundraising and educate fellow students through high school clubs and other local community groups.
 This past spring, members from the Youth Council travelled to D.C. to participate in the Save the Children’s Advocacy Summit where they met with Congressman Jim Himes and other student ambassadors.

-Expectations for FCLYC Teen Membership
+Expectations for FCYC Teen Membership